 Description of the Examination

-The examination contains approximately 121 questions to be answered in 90 minutes.
+The exam contains approximately 121 questions to be answered in 90 minutes.
 Some of these are pretest questions that will not be scored.
 There are three separately timed sections.
 The three sections are weighted so that each question contributes equally to the total score.
 Any time candidates spend on tutorials or providing personal information is in addition to the actual testing time.

 Knowledge and Skills Required

 Candidates must demonstrate their ability to understand spoken and written French.
-The CLEP French Language examination tests their listening and reading skills through the various types of questions listed below.
+The CLEP French Language exam tests their listening and reading skills through the various types of questions listed below.
 The percentages indicate the approximate percentage of exam questions devoted to each type of question.

 Listening comprehension: choosing the best responses to short spoken prompts